How did you choose your College?

 Great!
 The emails from the College admissions coordinator always felt warm and personal, and made me feel like she really cared for every single applicant and their needs.
 This was especially clear in contrast to the other universities I applied to, whose emails always seemed glossy and automated.
 Perhaps this is a product of the collegiate system whereby the one admissions coordinator focuses on a small pool of applicants throughout the entire admissions process.

-I had an overseas interview in a College in Kuala Lumpur, Malaysia, where I also sat for my law admissions test.
+I had an overseas interview in a College in Kuala Lumpur, Malaysia, where I also sat for my law admissions test (the process has changed since I applied).
 The interview also wasn't what I expected it to be.
 The interviewer made me feel calm and drew out powers of legal analysis that I never knew I had – she asked questions not to trap me but to find out how suited I would be to the Law course.
 When I came out of the interview I actually felt I had learned something and grown in my interest in Law.